buffnerd/buffnerd/README.md

 -<h1>Hi, I'm Aaron! (a.k.a. the "buff nerd") <br/><a href="https://github.com/buffnerd">IT Security Analyst</a>, <a href="https://www.linkedin.com/in/thevoborny/">Cybersecurity Professional.</a>

-In my current role, I manage our SIEM, M365 Quarantine, Endpoints, and oversee the health of our security posture to keep our systems both safe and available to our users.
+-<h2>In my current role, I manage our SIEM, M365 Quarantine, Endpoints, and oversee the health of our security posture to keep our systems both safe and available to our users.
 In the mean time, I am also writing powershell scripts to help automate these processes.
-Here are a few examples of administration tasks I have simplified using Powershell and Batch scripts:
+Here are a few examples of administration tasks I have simplified using Powershell and Batch scripts:<h2>

 <h2>👨‍💻 IT Administration Projects:</h2>